box/developer.box.com/guides/retention-policies/index.md

 The above [File Version Retention][retention] section of the Box API will soon be deprecated.
 The date of the deprecation will be announced at a later date.
-If you wish to use the new endpoint, you may do so by referring to [][files-under] and [][file-versions-under] in the reference section.
+If you wish to use the new endpoints, you may do so by referring to [files under retention][files-under] or [file versions under retention] [file-versions-under] in the reference section.

 </Message>